DangBaoTin/my-sql-datawarehouse/README.md

 The data architecture for this project follows Medallion Architecture **Bronze**, **Silver**, and **Gold** layers:
 ![Data Architecture](docs/data_architecture.png)

 1. **Bronze Layer**: Stores raw data as-is from the source systems.
-Data is ingested from CSV Files into SQL Server Database.
+Data is ingested from CSV Files into PostgreSQL Supabase Database (Modified from the architecutre).
 2. **Silver Layer**: This layer includes data cleansing, standardization, and normalization processes to prepare data for analysis.
 3. **Gold Layer**: Houses business-ready data modeled into a star schema required for reporting and analytics.

 ## Future Development
-Automated ETL scripts using Airflow.
+- Automating ETL processes with Apache Airflow.
+- Integrating existing functions into Airflow DAGs for seamless workflow automation.
+- Scheduling regular updates to ensure the dataset stays current.

-## Installing and activate virtual environment
+## Installing virtual environment
 - Init virt env:
 ```bash
 python3 -m venv venv